Childhood & Developmental Trauma Therapist in Michigan

 A Somatic Approach to Healing Childhood & Developmental Trauma

 Talk therapy alone often isn’t enough for childhood or developmental trauma — because this kind of trauma isn’t stored only in memories and thoughts.
-It’s stored in the body.
-In the tension you hold in your shoulders.
-In the way your chest tightens when someone raises their voice.
-In the freeze response that takes over when you need to speak up for yourself.
+It’s stored in the body, in the tension you hold in your shoulders, the burning feeling in your chest, or the upset stomach that comes out of nowhere.

-As a Somatic Experiencing® Practitioner and developmental trauma therapist serving Michigan, I work at the level of the nervous system — where early trauma lives.
+As a Somatic Experiencing® Practitioner and developmental trauma therapist serving Michigan, I work at the level of the nervous system where early trauma resides.

 Rather than asking you to relive painful memories before your body is ready, we start by building your capacity to feel safe in the present moment.
-We work gently with body sensations, movement impulses, and the survival responses that have been running in the background of your life for years.
-Over time, your nervous system learns that the past is over — and that you have resources now that you didn’t have then.
+We work gently with body sensations, movements your body wants to make, and the defense responses that have been running in the background of your life for years.
+Over time, your nervous system learns that the past is over and that you have resources now that you didn’t have then.

 This approach is slow, respectful, and deeply effective for childhood trauma, developmental trauma, and complex trauma recovery.
 It meets you exactly where you are.